Published on November 15th, 2018 | by The Iceman0

 High Point lake in Pennsylvania is a good example.
 As the name would suggest, that lake is the highest body of water in the state.
 You can’t find a lake or pond at any higher elevation.
 High point is on the southern edge of the ice belt.
-Ice normally comes late there, and it can be spotty even when it arrived.
+Ice normally comes late in that area, and it can be spotty even when it arrives.
 Not so much at High Point.
-Of course it freezes before pretty much every other lake around.
+The lake freezes before pretty much every other lake around.
 It usually stays frozen longer too.

 To find the highest elevations around you, just look for mountains.
 Or you can check out the elevations by looking at Google maps.
 Just search your home area, then switch to the “terrain” view.
 You’ll be able to see which bodies of water are higher than others.

 Whatever you do, make sure to follow basic safety precautions.
 Don’t just rush out onto the first ice you see loaded down with accessories.
 Early ice can be dangerous if you don’t watch out.
 A lot of time it just isn’t good quality.

 Before a solid cold front sets in, the temperature can change a lot.
 You can have two cold days followed up by a warm day.
 Then more cold days come along.
 You can also have a combination of warm rain and wet snow.
 There are all sorts of things that can mess up the early ice before it really locks for the winter.